imsalmanmalik/Jenkins-Maven-Sonar-ArgoCD-K8s/README.md

 6. **sonarqube-dashboard-static-code-analysis.png:** This shows the sonarqube dashboard which completes a static code analysis on the build artifact and generates a report.

+## Setting and Running the Project

+**Navigate to the "spring-boot-app" directory and go through the documentation for better understanding**